GandyT/SU-IT-Interview/README.md

 # Description
 The Student Union IT Department has created a website where students can post whatever they want.
-Please connect the backend to the frontend.
-This will require you to examine the backend, but only write code in the frontend. <b>THE ONLY FILE YOU NEED TO CHANGE IS frontend/src/app.js.
-There will be comments in the file telling you which parts to write code in.</b>
+Please connect the backend to the frontend by using GET/POST requests.
+This will require you to examine the backend, but only write code in the frontend. **THE ONLY FILE YOU NEED TO CHANGE IS frontend/src/app.js.
+There will be comments in the file telling you which parts to write code in.**

+Skip the `package-lock.json` file, as it is automatically generated (though we will learn more about it later on in newbie ed).

 - fetch existing posts when the website loads
 - allow users to create their own post that will be saved in a JSON file on the "backend"